 The market for Unicast's wear parts is expected to remain relatively strong over the long-term.
-Increased infrastructure spending in recent years has caused continued upward demand on the cement industry, and that is expected to accelerate as new infrastructure spending initiatives are introduced as global governments announce post COVID-19 economic recovery plans.
+Increased infrastructure spending in recent years has caused continued upward demand on the cement and aggregate industries, and that has started to accelerate as new infrastructure spending initiatives have been introduced by global governments as part of their post COVID-19 economic recovery plans.
+Furthermore, cement shortages, especially in North America, have increased demand for Unicast's products as customers adjust to increasing demand.
 Additionally, commodity prices have remained relatively strong keeping mines active across North, Central and South America.
 Unicast has continued to introduce new products to grow its product line in response to customer demands.
-Unicast also continues to pursue new opportunities in Latin America, Mexico, Africa, and the Middle East.
+Unicast also continues to pursue new opportunities in Latin America, Mexico, Africa, Europe, and the Middle East.

-Due to the effects worldwide supply chain disruptions, delivery times from many Chinese ports continue to be delayed which could result in revenue timing disruptions and shipping cost increases in the coming quarters.
-Material prices also continue to increase, and while Unicast endeavors to pass these on to its customers there is the risk that its customers will not accept the level of increase needed to maintain historical margins.
-Unicast management continues to manage supplier risk through the use of secondary vendors to meet demand with sufficient time to prevent any major delays.
+Due to the effects of worldwide supply chain disruptions, delivery times from foreign ports continue to be delayed which could result in revenue timing disruptions and shipping cost increases in the coming quarters.
+Material prices also continue to increase, and while Unicast has introduced some pricing increases to help support passing these increased costs on to its customers there is the risk that its customers will not accept the level of increase needed to maintain historical margins.
+Unicast management continues to manage supplier risk by diversifying its supply chain to meet demand with sufficient time to prevent any major delays.
 Unicast management also continues to balance the proportion of its supply from any one foundry (or group of foundries) to mitigate the risk of late deliveries and quality issues.
-Since being introduced in Q3 2018, tariffs on Chinese steel products entering the United States have negatively impacted gross margins for Unicast.
-Unicast has started to source some products from foundries in other countries and it has been driving more sales outside of the United States, both of which should continue to help mitigate the negative effect of the above noted steel tariffs on gross margin.
+Since being introduced in Q3 2018, tariffs on Chinese steel products entering the United States have negatively impacted gross profit margins for Unicast.
+Unicast has started to source some products from foundries in other countries and it has been driving more sales outside of the United States, both of which should continue to help mitigate the negative effect of the above noted steel tariffs on gross profit margin.